railsrumble/railsrumble.github.com/terms.markdown

 ### Intellectual Property Infringement &amp; Unlawful Conduct

-To notify Rails Rumble of infringing or unlawful content, please provide the Copyright Agent or General Counsel of Rails Rumble, LLC with the following information:
+To notify Rails Rumble of infringing or unlawful content, please provide the Copyright Agent or General Counsel of Rumble Technologies, LLC with the following information:

 * Your name, address, telephone number and e-mail address;
 * A description of the exact location on the website or Rails Rumble entry of the infringing or unlawful content;